Welding Magnets Guide: Usage, Types, and What to Consider

 Others have small riveted holes at their edges so that you can combine more magnets as fixturing elements.

-Welding magnets don’t have sharp corners for easier handling and to fit better into the joints.
+They don’t have sharp corners for easier handling and to fit better into the joints.

 What does the magnet’s pulling force refer to?

-Manufacturers claim that their welding magnets can pull many times their weight.
+Manufacturers claim that their magnets can pull many times their weight.
 Let’s see that in more detail.

-The most popular welding magnets have a maximum pull of 25lb (11.3kg), 50 (22.5kg), or 75lb (34kg).
+The most popular magnets have a maximum pull of 25lb (11.3 kg), 50 (22.5 kg), and 75lb (34 kg).

 The maximum pulling force is valid when the longest side is attached to the center of the workpiece and for a specific metal thickness.
 Most often 3/8″ (9.5mm).
 If the metal is thinner, the pulling force is weaker.